ehsteve/roentgen/docs/guide/tour.rst

     plt.legend(loc='lower left')

-From the above plot, one can see that the Al blocks most all x-rays below about 7 keV.
+From the above plot, one can see that the Al blocks almost all x-rays below about 7 keV.
 The relationship between transmission and absorption can be seen in the following plot for 500 microns of Silicon, a standard thickness for an x-ray detector.

 .. plot::
     :include-source: